 Typical of Quackenbush, the compression chamber is octagonal and constructed of polished, nickel-plated cast iron.
 The spring is a square section style, and, at least on this variant, tapered at one end to fit inside the piston.
 This variant also appears to have some leather attached to a recess in the head of the piston.
 It is not clear if this was designed to act as a seal or as a cushion between the barrel and piston head.

 The barrel housing is also nickel-plated and probably also cast iron.
-Underneath the barrel housing is a screw which is used to prevent the barrel from rotating.
-It loosely locates against a flat section on the underside of the barrel allowing it to slide but not rotate.
+Underneath the barrel housing is a screw that is used to prevent the barrel from rotating.
+It is loosely located against a flat section on the underside of the barrel allowing it to slide but not rotate.

 On this variant, the rifle is stamped with a serial number on both parts of the action.
 One serial number stamp is on the left-hand side of the trigger housing where the trigger guard meets the frame.
 The second serial number stamp is on the underside of the barrel housing just in front of the barrel locating screw.

 Stamped on the left side of the octagonal compression chamber is Quackenbush’s patent details.
 These read “H. M. QUACKENBUSH.
 HERKIMER.N.Y.
 USA” and on the line below, “PAT.
 JULY 19 1881”.
 The observant amongst you will have realised that the patent date stamped into the rifle does not match the date of Quackenbush’s patent which was June 6th 1876.
 However, the July 19th 1881 patent refers to his Model 2 air rifle patent, U.S. Pat.
 244,484.
 In this patent Quackenbush describes a “pad of leather, rubber, or other elastic or semi-elastic material” to soften the impact of the piston and frame.
 This clears up the mystery I touched on a couple of paragraphs ago.